How To Run a Macro in Excel: Beginner’s Guide

 Other methods for running Excel macros

 Excel offers multiple methods to run macros.
-Below, we’ll look at six and provide step-by-step instructions for using each method.
+We look at six and provide step-by-step instructions for using each method.

 1. Run a macro from the Developer tab